 The Castle of Fire in Ultima III is even worse.
 Even with the marks to nullify the fire and force fields, you still face five tough battles against Griffons, Dragons, and Devils, and then in the final room you get attacked by the goddamn floor.
 The entire rest of the game can be completed at level 10 with starting stats, but to beat the Castle of Fire you need invest hours of Level Grinding to get to level 20 or so, plus max your stats at the shrines.

-Pokemon Black And White is an example too.
+Pokémon Black and White.
 The main plot is amazing, and the climax is brilliant... and then afterwards, while you do get to explore the other third of Unova, everyone there has Pokemon at a level you can't match unless you've done some serious Level Grinding, and there's no real plot to go on.
 Explore, catch some more Pokemon, hunt for treasure, play Collect-A-Sage... and that's it.
 You run out of things to do pretty quickly.

 The final level of Mass Effect 3 is not as enjoyable as the previous sections for a variety of reasons.
+To start with, people excepting something like the Suicide Mission from Mass Effect 2 will be left disappointed, as none of the war assets the player has collected makes any significant appearance during the mission.
 London is a wrecked Earth city that we've all seen in every other modern shooter, and the gameplay mostly consists of advancing through massive hordes of husks or holding the line against waves of husks (using the same "wave" system seen in the multiplayer mode and N7 missions).
 The last battle is especially brutal, since it requires you to survive hordes of Marauders and Banshees while a Reaper destroyer fires a One-Hit Kill laser at you.
 Coming after the Cerberus Base, it's underwhelming and frustrating.
 In addition, the sound drops out during some cutscenes, the mission is punctuated by a pointless turret Mini-Game, and you never see any of your War Assets in action besides a short conversation with your various squadmates from the previous games.
 Things get even stranger when you get up to the Citadel - the subtitles stop being consistent (Anderson starts being referred to as an Admiral again), you're in a short, linear corridor you've never visited before (which displays properties that make little sense), and there's no proper Final Boss fight either, just a Cutscene Boss that can be easily killed via interrupt prompts.
 And that's not even mentioning the legendary backlash against the ending itself...

 The release of the Extended-Cut at least calmed the backlash against the endings to a point where most of the fans at least find the updated RGB endings and the additional Reject ending somewhat acceptable compared to outright hating and loathing the original endings.
 Basically, the opinion on the endings changed from THAT WAS #$%&EN TERRIBLE! to Meh... whatever.